JamesStokebrand/rgb_color_parse/README.md

 It requires BOOST::FILESYSTEM to work.

-TODO:  Updated code with a singleton to change logger levels.
-TODO:  Write a -diff command to show differences between config and VRML files.
+TODO:  Write a -diff command to show differences between config and VRML files. <br />